 • Vision – Visual acuity, depth perception, contrast sensitivity, peripheral and color recognition.

-• Reaction Time – Ability to respond timely and accurately with regards to driving tasks.
+• Reaction Time – Ability to respond timely and accurately concerning driving tasks.

 • Self Control – Ability to modulate oneself in response to demands in the environment.